zauberzeug/rosys/docs/features/cameras.md

 ## Remote Operation

 A fairly often required use case is the remote operation of a robot.
+In a simple use case you may only need to visualize one camera and have some steering controls.
-In this example we use the `event.Id.NEW_CAMERA` to only display the first camera:
+Here we use the `event.Id.NEW_CAMERA` to only display the first camera:

 ```python hl_lines="6 10"
 {!src/remote_operation.py [ln:11-21]!}